haowulab/haowulab.github.io/index.md

-<p>I am an associate professor at the Department of Biostatatstics and Bioinformatics, Emory University.
+<p>I am an associate professor in the Department of Biostatatstics and Bioinformatics at Emory University.
 My research has been mainly focused on bioinformatics and computational biology.
 I'm particularly interested in developing statistical methods and computational tools for interpreting large scale genomic data from high-throughput